pixop/video-compare/README.md

 To get video-compare to appear in the `Send To` field you will need to open the `send to` folder, which you can access by typing `shell:sendto` in Run (Windows + R), then simply make a shortcut to `video-compare.exe`.

-Thanks to [couleurm](https://github.com/couleurm) for the sharing this tip.
+Thanks to [couleurm](https://github.com/couleurm) for the sharing this tip and creating the screen recording above.